Key takeaways:

 The mandating of folic acid fortification in 1998 correlates with an increase in the number of colon cancer cases in the US.
 The sharp increase in colon cancers from 1998-2002 came after a long period when colon cancer rates had been declining.[article][ref]

-Here are a few of the studies on cancer and folic acid:
+Here are a few of the more recent studies on cancer and folic acid:

-• Animal studies can point to the mechanisms of how folic acid affects tumor growth.
+- Animal studies show that folic acid affects tumor growth.
 A study in animals with mammary tumors showed that a diet containing higher amounts of folic acid (2.5 to 5 times the recommended amount) increased tumor size.[ref]
 Another animal model of breast cancer also found that a high folic acid diet increased tumor volume significantly.[ref]

 Positive effects of folate: